 Components of a Virtualization System

-Server Virtualization in the context of this PP relates to a virtualization system that implements virtualized hardware components on server-class hardware.
-It creates a virtualized hardware environment for each instance of an operating system (virtual machines or VMs) permitting these environments to execute concurrently while maintaining the appearance of isolation and exclusive control over assigned computing resources.
-Each VM instance supports applications such as file servers, web servers, and mail servers.
-Server virtualization may also support client operating systems in a virtual desktop or thin-client environment.
+A Virtualization System creates a virtualized hardware environment (virtual machines or VMs) for each instance of an operating system permitting these environments to execute concurrently while maintaining the appearance of isolation and exclusive control over assigned computing resources.

 A Virtualization System (VS) is a software product that enables multiple independent computing systems to execute on the same physical hardware platform without interference from one other.
 For purposes of this document, the VS consist of a Virtual Machine Manager (VMM), Virtual Machine (VM) abstractions, and other components.